laszloszlatki/Higher-Diploma/README.md

 # Higher-Diploma
-University of Limerick: Higher Diploma in Software Development <br />
+University of Limerick: Higher Diploma in Software Development
-Edited ReadMe.md file